GitHub for publishing

 Unlike Dropbox or Google Drive that constantly and automatically sync to the cloud, you have to deliberately tell git/GitHub when you have an amount of work that you want to be versioned and synced.
 You have to commit to telling them.
 GitHub takes care of the backend bookkeeping involved, but you have to write a human-readable message to your future self and others.
 That is the commit message.

-There is no absolute guidance for how often to commit, but I think of it as leaving breadcrumbs for yourself.
-How much work and on what things/in what combination would you like to be able to reverse?
+How often to commit depends on what you are doing: How much work and on what things/in what combination would you like to be able to reverse?
 What kind of information will make it easier for Future You to work with?

 Public vs private

-You can have both public (the free default) and private repositories, and change these permissions later on.
 I mostly work in public repos, but if I work in private ones, I often have the expectation that they will be made public some day.
-So I practice good habits with commits and documentation, and keep conversations on-topic.
+So I practice good habits with commits and documentation, and keep conversations on-topic. - Julie Lowndes

 The search feature is awesome

-You are able to search within a GitHub repository, across repositories in an organization, or across all GitHub public repositories.
-I find this helps me find things quickly if I’m looking for how I’ve used a function in the past, or if I remember a word that would stand out that I included in a commit message as a breadcrumb to myself.
-It will also search Issues within the repositories, so you can look for specific words in conversations as well.
+I find this helps me find things quickly if I’m looking for how I’ve used a function in the past, or if I remember a word that would stand out that I included in a commit message as a breadcrumb to myself. - Julie Lowndes

 GitHub Orientation

-Editing files from GitHub.
+Editing files from GitHub

 First a Disclaimer: you don’t want to edit from the browser for most things – you would want to “clone” the repo to your local computer and leverage more goodies & power.
-However, you will sometimes edit in the browser, and it’s a good entry point for us today, and maybe for onboarding folks in your lab in the future.
+However, you will sometimes edit in the browser, and it’s a good entry point for us today, and maybe for onboarding folks in your research group in the future.

 Why not edit in the browser?
 You don’t want to overwrite each other or forget yourself.
 Good for quick md editing, not script editing.